Most people would agree that there is too much stuff in their homes – most of which is forgotten until it is time to move or do some spring cleaning.

 Opting for digital statements, receipts, and even media subscription services is more convenient and don’t clutter your desks, countertops, and shelves.

 Many of the things we use today are disposable – water bottles, sandwich bags, shopping bags, and so on.
 Not only is all of that plastic bad for the environment, but it also takes over a lot of space in your home.

 Consider swapping all of those disposable items for one or two reusable counterparts.

 5. Focus on Your “Why”

 Most people aren’t approaching a minimalist lifestyle overhaul with the thought, “meh – I’ll give it a try.”
-Instead, there is likely a deeper reason or purpose for your exploration into a new way of living your daily life.
+Instead, there is likely a more profound reason or purpose for exploring a new way of living your daily life.

 The Big Declutter

-Now is the time to remove all of those things that are simply taking up space in your home.
+Now is the time to remove all those things simply taking up space in your home.
 You can think of this as your refresh!

 With a complete overhaul of your space, plus those minimalist habits in the list above, you will be much closer to achieving your goal of a minimalist lifestyle.